boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 6. Throw errors if student or cohort not found - DONE

 A cohort should have a list of students.
-Each student should have a studentID, first name, last name, github username, email.
+Each student should have a studentID, first name, last name, github username, email. - DONE

 ## CORE DOMAIN MODEL